 Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History

-Klementyna Hoffmanowa is the figure that usually opens any history about Polish feminism.
-It’s true that she was an independent woman, living only from her writing and pedagogical activity, which in those days was certainly rare.
+Klementyna Hoffmanowa is the figure that typically opens any conversation about the history of Polish feminism.
+It’s true that she was an independent woman, living only from her writing and pedagogical activity – which, in those days, was certainly rare.

 Study if you can.
 Learn, if you can, and consider earning enough to look after yourself.
 Because in times of need, nobody will be waiting with support and care.

 Entuzjastki's ideas bloomed over the next few generations.
-Emerging from this period was Ewelina Porczyńska, mother of Paulina Kuczalska-Reinschmit who was dubbed the “hetman of Polish feminism”, and Wanda Grabowska, later Żeleńska, mother to Tadeusz Boy-Żeleński, the main male feminist of the Second Polish Republic.
+Also emerging from this period was Ewelina Porczyńska, the mother of Paulina Kuczalska-Reinschmit, who was dubbed the ‘hetman of Polish feminism’, and Wanda Grabowska (later Żieleńska), mother to Tadeusz Boy-Żeleński, who became the key male feminist of the Second Polish Republic.